Webflow vs. Wordpress: Which Is a Better Site Builder?

 Also, to be able to integrate certain functionalities, like animations and interactions, WordPress requires installing third-party software.

 WordPress is a template-based site builder.
-So, it’s only natural that there are thousands of themes (or more precisely 8,101) on WordPress.org.
+So, it’s only natural that there are thousands of themes (or more precisely over 13,000) on WordPress.org.
 Some of them are free, but for a serious website or online business, a premium theme is preferable.

 Webflow vs WordPress: WordPress templates

-Themes are divided into three different categories: Layout (grid, one column, left sidebar, etc.), Features (custom colors, editor style, flexible header, and more), and Subject (blog, e-commerce, portfolio, and so on).
+Themes can be searched by three criteria: Layout (grid, one column, left sidebar, etc.), Features (custom colors, editor style, flexible header, and more), and Subject (blog, e-commerce, portfolio, and so on).

 It’s interesting how reviewers are divided regarding ease of use.
 Some of them think that WordPress is easier to use than Webflow, especially for beginners.